 When time is up, don your mitts and using the hook, carefully lift the bird from the pot.
 Holding it over the oil, let it drip a while.
 Insert the meat thermometer into the breast.
 The temperature should be around 160° Fahrenheit.
 If it’s not, you may have to put it back it for a few more minutes- do not remove it too early or eat it undercooked.

 Place it on a cutting board and cover it with aluminum foil for 20 minutes or so.
 The bird will continue to cook, even while sitting on your kitchen counter (this is called “carry-over” cooking) and will reach the optimal 170° that is recommended by the U.S. Dept. of Agriculture.

 If you are done frying, turn the burner off!
-Consider removing the pot from the fry stand to a firm, level, heat-resilient surface out of harms way–four gallons of 350° oil can be deadly to dogs, small children and even careless (read: drunk) adults.
+Consider removing the pot from the fry stand to a firm, level, heat-resilient surface out of harms way–three gallons of 350° oil can be deadly to dogs, small children and even careless (read: drunk) adults.

-When all is done, there is no reason to dump those four gallons (and about $50) worth of oil right back into the environment.
+When all is done, there is no reason to dump those three gallons (and about $35-40) worth of oil right back into the environment.
 Peanut oil is a high quality oil that can withstand several fry cycles.
 After the oil has cooled and the junk has settled (perhaps overnight) you can filter the oil and pump it back into the plastic container it came in.
 Stored in a cool, dry place, peanut oil should not spoil and will remain usable for six months.
 If you “smoked” the oil by accident, you’ll have to toss it.
 We feel obliged to tell you to check with your local regulations on proper disposal, but most of the time oil must be accepted at your neighborhood auto-mechanic shop.